- The services will be substantive and biblical, not a waste of time with trivial things.

 God does not fulfill His plans through super-gifted superstars, but through humble servants who faithfully serve according to their gifts.
 Therefore, the task of the leadership is to train the people to use their gifts effectively.
 In other words, church leaders are not simply to lead, but also to develop other servants and leaders!

-Each week adults gather every Sunday morning at 9:30am for approximately one hour to study the truths of Scripture and to pray for one another in an intimate setting.
-This hour seeks to compliment our pulpit ministry through studies in God’s Word that will produce an “applied theology” in the lives of our people.
+Each week adults gather every Sunday morning at 9:30am for approximately forty-five minutes to study the truths of Scripture and to pray for one another in an intimate setting.
+The teaching seeks to compliment our pulpit ministry through studies in God’s Word that will produce an “applied theology” in the lives of our people.
 We strive hard to provide ample opportunity to grow in “grace and knowledge”, from our Sunday School Bible study hour, to our Sunday evening Bible Study classes structured to explore crucial doctrine and lifestyle issues related to Christian living.

 Here at Grace Church, we take the Great Commission seriously – all of it.
 Jesus said, “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all things that I have commanded you.”
 (Matt.
 28:19-20).
 After a person believes on Christ, the next step is to begin to grow spiritually.